Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (4-4) will take the mound for the Rangers, his 14th start of the season.
+- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 15th start this season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Heaney has started 13 games this season, and he's lasted five or more innings nine times.
-He averages 5.1 innings per appearance.
+- Eovaldi will look to finish five or more innings for the 15th start in a row.

-- In 13 appearances this season, he has finished three without allowing an earned run.
+- In 14 appearances this season, he has finished five without allowing an earned run.

 |Opponent